xinwenfu/mitmproxy-get/README.md

 ![image](https://user-images.githubusercontent.com/69218457/156863561-96d0e26f-c1bf-4c27-aa16-26b0ba8c8a1a.png)

+2. Enable https on Apache web server of Ubuntu.

 The hard part is to enable https with Apache at Ubuntu.
-Enable https on Apache web server of Ubuntu.
 Please refer to [How To Enable HTTPS Protocol with Apache 2 on Ubuntu 20.04](https://www.rosehosting.com/blog/how-to-enable-https-protocol-with-apache-2-on-ubuntu-20-04/).
 The following video shows an example.
 - Here is an example https configuration file [my-server.conf](web/my-server.conf)
 - Do NOT protect the private key of the web server with a password since the web server will not be able to start with user interaction